 This topic describes the differences in container configurations and labels when you create an application from an image in a Container Service for Swarm cluster and in a Container Service for Kubernetes (ACK) cluster.

 To configure a container, you must set start commands (Command and Entrypoint), resource limits (CPU and Memory), and start parameters.

-- For more information about the lifecycle configurations of a container, see Use an image to create a stateless application.
+- For more information about the lifecycle configurations of a container in an ACK cluster, see Deploy a stateless application from an image.

 - Post Start

 - Pre Stop

 - For more information about how to configure the basic settings of a container in an ACK cluster, see Deploy a stateless application from an image.
 For the recommended settings, see Recommended configurations for high reliability.

 - Required Resources

 In Swarm clusters, labels can be used to implement health checks, domain name settings, and logging.